HyunjiKim-creator/CS411_TEAM7/README.md

 and pollution levels.
 User authentication would be provided through a third-party service such as Google or Facebook, and the back-end would be responsible for data correlation, storage, and retrieval, communicating with the front-end via a RESTful API.

+# Team Assignment 2 - User Stories

+Located on the repositories

-# Team Assignment 2 - API Prototype
+# Team Assignment 3 - API Prototype

 https://github.com/HyunjiKim-creator/CS411_TEAM7/assets/91108091/4a3b73b7-ebce-4ae2-a6f4-905c17ca2831